 Khorisa at Seasons Mall, 2nd Floor, Magarpatta, Pune is great Assamese food!

 Head over of Cafe Pondi in Kalyaninagar for a Puducherry inspired menu and ambience.
 The food is delightfully French meets Tamilian.
+(I believe this restaurant was shut down recently).
+Kalyaninagar has many more places.

 La Petit Amour at Karve nagar Kothrud Bus Stop is amazing small place for Continental.
 And the prices are very reasonable.
 And there’s generally always parking available nearby.
 Tiranga on Kothrud is famous for its non-veg fare.